Rader's FFT algorithm: Evaluating the convolution

 Since N–1 is composite, this convolution can be performed directly via the convolution theorem and more conventional FFT algorithms.
 However, that may not be efficient if N–1 itself has large prime factors, requiring recursive use of Rader's algorithm.
 Instead, one can compute a length-(N–1) cyclic convolution exactly by zero-padding it to a length of at least 2(N–1)–1, say to a power of two, which can then be evaluated in O(N log N) time without the recursive application of Rader's algorithm.

 This algorithm, then, requires O(N) additions plus O(N log N) time for the convolution.
 In practice, the O(N) additions can often be performed by absorbing the additions into the convolution: if the convolution is performed by a pair of FFTs, then the sum of xn is given by the DC (0th) output of the FFT of aq plus x0, and x0 can be added to all the outputs by adding it to the DC term of the convolution prior to the inverse FFT.
 Still, this algorithm requires intrinsically more operations than FFTs of nearby composite sizes, and typically takes 3–10 times as long in practice.

 If Rader's algorithm is performed by using FFTs of size N–1 to compute the convolution, rather than by zero padding as mentioned above, the efficiency depends strongly upon N and the number of times that Rader's algorithm must be applied recursively.
 The worst case would be if N–1 were 2N2 where N2 is prime, with N2–1 = 2N3 where N3 is prime, and so on.
-In such cases, supposing that the chain of primes extended all the way down to some bounded value, the recursive application of Rader's algorithm would actually require O(N2) time.
 Such Nj are called Sophie Germain primes, and such a sequence of them is called a Cunningham chain of the first kind.
-The lengths of Cunningham chains, however, are observed to grow more slowly than log2(N), so Rader's algorithm applied in this way is probably not O(N2), though it is possibly worse than O(N log N) for the worst cases.
-Fortunately, a guarantee of O(N log N) complexity can be achieved by zero padding.
+However, the alternative of zero padding can always be employed if N–1 has a large prime factor.